MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

 - **Configuration** specifies which configuration to test.
 Use `All` to test all configurations.

-For more information, see the relevant DefenderForIdentity PowerShell reference:
+For more information, see the following [DefenderForIdentity PowerShell references](/powershell/defenderforidentity/overview-defenderforidentity):

 - [Set-MDIConfiguration](/powershell/module/defenderforidentity/set-mdiconfiguration)
 - [Get-MDIConfiguration](/powershell/module/defenderforidentity/get-mdiconfiguration)